-In June 1999, Waste Control Specialists was awarded a contract by the Kansas City District of the Corps of Engineers for the disposal of NORM, lowactivity radioactive materials and certain hazardous wastes, all of which are eligible for treatment and disposal under Waste Control Specialists' permits currently in place.
-The Corps of Engineers oversees the Formerly Utilized Sites Remedial Action Program ("FUSRAP") that involves the remediation of 46 government sites in 14 states throughout the U.S. The contract provides for disposal of FUSRAP wastes for a minimum volume of \$500,000 and a maximum volume of \$96 million over a five year period ending July 2004, with an option to extend the contract for an additional five years (the maximum contract value remains \$96 million).
-Waste Control Specialists believes this contract provides a convenient vehicle for a variety of federal facilities to directly contract with Waste Control Specialists for disposal of such wastes at listed prices.
-Waste Control Specialists' ability to realize sales pursuant to this contract is dependent upon a number of factors, including the availability of government funding for the clean-up of specified sites and Waste Control Specialists'

-successful marketing efforts that will focus on getting managers and operators of these sites to select this contract vehicle for disposal of specified wastes.
+In June 1999, Waste Control Specialists was awarded a contract by the Kansas City District of the Corps of Engineers for the disposal of NORM, low-level radioactive materials and certain hazardous wastes, all of which are eligible for treatment and disposal under Waste Control Specialists' permits currently in place.
+The Corps of Engineers oversees the Formerly Utilized Sites Remedial Action Program ("FUSRAP") that involves the remediation of 46 government sites in 14 states throughout the U.S. The contract provides for disposal of FUSRAP wastes for a minimum volume of \$500,000 and a maximum volume of \$96 million over a five-year period ending July 2004, with an option to extend the contract for an additional five years (the maximum contract value remains \$96 million).
+Waste Control Specialists believes this contract provides a convenient vehicle for a variety of federal facilities to directly contract with Waste Control Specialists began receiving orders under this contract in the third quarter of 1999.
+Waste Control Specialists' ability to realize significant future sales pursuant to this contract is dependent upon a number of factors, including the availability of government funding for the clean-up of specified sites and Waste Control Specialists' successful marketing efforts that will focus on getting managers and operators of these sites to select this contract vehicle for disposal of specified wastes.

-As discussed above, the completion of the Texas legislative session is expected to result in a significant reduction in the Company's expenditures for permitting during the second half of 1999 compared to the first half of this year.
-Waste Control Specialists has also commenced a program to focus on improved operating efficiencies at its West Texas facility and to curtail certain of its corporate and administrative costs.
-Waste Control Specialists will also refocus its sales and marketing efforts to (i) emphasize opportunities where Waste Control Specialists believes it has unique permitting capabilities for the treatment and storage of mixed wastes that currently provide Waste Control Specialists with certain competitive advantages and (ii) capitalize on the recent permit modifications regarding disposal of certain types of low-level radioactive wastes.
+The completion of the Texas legislative session in May 1999 resulted in a significant reduction in the Company's expenditures for permitting during the third quarter of 1999 compared to the first half of this year.
+Waste Control Specialists' program to improve operating efficiencies at its West Texas facility and to curtail certain of its corporate and administrative costs has also reduced operating costs in the third guarter of 1999 compared to the first half of the year.
+Waste Control Specialists is also refocusing its sales and marketing efforts to (i) emphasize opportunities where Waste Control Specialists believes it has unique permitting capabilities for the treatment and storage of mixed radioactive wastes that currently provide Waste Control Specialists with certain competitive advantages and (ii) capitalize on the recent permit modifications regarding disposal of certain types of low-level radioactive wastes.
 Realizing significant sales volumes from these types of waste streams may involve lengthy negotiations and due diligence processes necessary to satisfy potential customers of the adequacy of Waste Control Specialists' permitting ability for its facility and compliance with regulatory procedures.
-The ability of Waste Control Specialists to achieve increased volumes of these waste streams, together with improved operating efficiencies through cost reductions and increased capacity utilization, are important factors in Waste Control Specialists' ability to achieve improved cash flows.
+The ability of Waste Control Specialists to achieve increased volumes of these waste streams, together with improved operating efficiencies through further cost reductions and increased capacity utilization, are important factors in Waste Control Specialists' ability to achieve improved cash flows.
 The Company currently believes Waste Control Specialists can become a viable, profitable operation with its current operating permits.
 However, there can be no assurance that Waste Control Specialists' efforts will prove successful in improving its cash flows.
 In the event such efforts are not successful or Waste Control Specialists is not successful in expanding its disposal capabilities for low-level radioactive wastes, it is possible that Valhi will consider other strategic alternatives with respect to Waste Control Specialists.